-Andy Marcoux has been professionally training horses of all breeds and descriptions for over 20 years.
+Andy Marcoux has been professionally training horses of all breeds and descriptions for over 30 years.
 A graduate of The Stockbridge School of Agriculture at the University of Massachusetts, Andy has held positions as Coachman and trainer throughout the United States.
-In 1997, Andy re-turned to New England to create Coachman’s Delight, inc.; “Training and Instruction for the Sport of Carriage Driving.”
+In 1997, Andy returned to New England to create Coachman’s Delight, inc.; “Training and Instruction for the Sport of Carriage Driving.”

 Coachman’s Delight is dedicated to the education of carriage drivers and horse enthusiasts throughout the world.
 Andy teaches new, and veteran equestrians in one on one lessons, clinics, and online courses.
 His extensive writing on carriage driving and horse training can be found at www.CoachmansDelight.com, and in each issue of Driving Digest, a nationally distributed magazine devoted to horse and carriage driving.